rpglab/OHRES_sizing/README.md

 ## Optimal Sizing of Offshore Hybrid Renewable Energy Systems

-This program models the zeros emmision resilient offshore hybrid renewable energy system (OHRES).
-It is designed to optimize the size of the renewable units such that the relavent cost is minimized while meeting various constraints and requirements.
+This program determines the optimal size of zero-emission resilient offshore hybrid renewable energy system (OHRES).
+It is designed to optimize the size of the renewable units such that the relevant cost is minimized while meeting various constraints and requirements.

 ### Input files: